 Cancer research close to home

 Our cancer research program at HealthPartners gives patients access to clinical trials and research at their community hospital or clinic.
+We offer clinical trial opportunities to patients at all HealthPartners and Park Nicollet cancer clinic locations.
 Through strong collaboration and clinician expertise, we advance the science of cancer treatment and care delivery.
+Our goal is to benefit our patients through innovative cancer care that seamlessly integrates clinical research and quality improvement into routine care close to home.

 We study the full spectrum of cancer care, from prevention, screening and early detection to diagnosis, treatment and survivorship.
 The results of these studies are shared around the world to improve patient care.
 Our experts bring research and training experience from a variety of specialties, including: